Kostayne/react-modifier/readme.md

 ```

 Okay, now we can use new component.
-A Theme prop is optional, mod always required, but you always can pass zero mod: createMod("").
+A Theme prop is required, mod is optional, you always can define default theme in component.

 ``` typescript
 FlexAppF text="It actually works" mod={createModifier("root__app")} theme={flexAppThemes.dark}></FlexAppF>
 ```

-Result will be
+The result will be
 ``` html
     <div class="app root__app app_dark">
         <span class="app__text app__text_dark">It actually works</span>